chrisnoonan98675/site/xl-deploy/concept/package-as-code.markdown

 }
 {% endhighlight %}

-This sample deployfile creates a provisioning package using the `embeddedDeployable` syntax:
+This sample Deployfile creates a provisioning package using the `embeddedDeployable` syntax:

 {% highlight groovy %}
 xld {